Skip to content

 There are various types of listening events and methodologies you can leverage to build your listening strategy:

-• Census Surveys: Planned company-wide surveys that provide a comprehensive dataset for robust analytics, linkage, and action planning — conducted with a product like Ask from Perceptyx.
+• Census Surveys: Planned company-wide surveys that provide a comprehensive dataset for robust analytics, linkage, and action planning.

-• Pulse Surveys: Targeted, agile surveys that address emerging topics or specific needs, but may not provide the same depth as census surveys.
+• Point-In-Time Surveys: Targeted, agile surveys that address emerging topics or specific needs, but may not provide the same depth as census surveys.

-• Lifecycle Surveys: Automated always-on surveys, such as onboarding or exit through Sense from Perceptyx, that are designed to gather targeted insights at key milestones in the employee journey.
+• Lifecycle Surveys: Automated always-on surveys, such as onboarding or exit, that are designed to gather targeted insights at key milestones in the employee journey.

 • Multi-Rater Feedback: Performance-focused surveys that assess leadership and manager effectiveness from a variety of viewpoints.